traPtitech/NeoShowcase/.local-dev/manifest/README.md

 5. Build and import images with `make build && make k3s-import` at root of the repository
 6. Sync other applications (and optionally, change their target revision)
    - `traefik`, `argocd`, then other applications
+   - If argocd sync fails, do `kubectl port-forward svc/argocd-server -n argocd 8124:80` and access http://localhost:8124 (Note it is NOT http*s*)
-7. Access `cd.local.trapti.tech` and more
+   - Access `cd.local.trapti.tech` and keep syncing

 ## local registry setup